The wrong advice can cost you more than money.

 An LIT will give you all the information to allow you to make a decision that is in your best interests, not in the Trustee’s or the creditors.
 An LIT wants you to pick the best solution for you; they are not trying to take advantage of you.
 At that point, they are working for you.

-After you file a Consumer Proposal or a Bankruptcy, however, the Trustee works for the unsecured creditors in ensuring that they receive their fair share of any proceeds from the insolvency.
+After you file a Consumer Proposal or a Bankruptcy, however, the Trustee works for the unsecured creditors to ensure that they each receive their fair share of any proceeds from the insolvency.

 Not all Debt is Bad